 "Zoning" is used to implement the land-use plan and allows the City to set aside specific areas for residential, commercial, industrial and other forms of urban development.
 The City Council is ultimately responsible for determining the appropriate district to apply to each parcel of land after initial review by the Planning & Zoning Commission.
 The Planning & Zoning Commission reviews all requests (platting and zoning) and any recommended changes are presented to the City Council for final consideration.
 The process of rezoning usually takes approximately three months.

 The Commission also serves as the Board of Adjustments.

 Agendas are typically posted a minimum of 72 hours prior to each meeting.
-A link detailing the minutes of previous meetings is also available.
+A link detailing the agendas and minutes of previous meetings is also available.